jonahwilliams/tester/README.md

 }
 ```

-[WIP] tester may also be run in package:test compatibility mode.
+tester may also be run in package:test compatibility mode using `--test-compat-mode`.
 This allows tester to execute normal tests, to allow
 a gradual migration or mixed codebase.

 ### Test Concurrency